WildStudio/Pager/README.md

 ```

-2) Create your detail view controller and conform to `ItemPresentable` lie this:
+2) Create your detail view controller and conform to `ItemPresentable` like this:

 ```
 extension PageDetailViewController: ItemPresentable {